nikogura/nikogura.com/NikOguraResume.md

 Picture a stand-alone, self-bootstrapping, one click Kubernetes based system that works in on-prem, cloud-prem, and even air-gapped installations.
 In addition to Orion's PTT stack, the system sports it's own auto-unsealing certificate authority powered by Hashicorp Vault.

 The real power of the system is it's UX.
 You enter a command, and it creates itself _ex nihilo_.
 Huge power, amazing complexity, yet it _just works_.

+One customer evaluating the system described it as 'flawless'.
+Another large customer called it "The easiest, highest quality software installation we have ever seen".

 *Components:* **Kubernetes**, **Go**, **ElasticSearch**, **Logstash**, **Kibana**, **Fluent-Bit**, **Hashicorp Vault**, **Prometheus**, **Grafana**, **AlertManager**.